joshkunz/fakelib/readme.md

 $ fakelib gold.mp3 ./test/
 ```

-Run `fusermount -u <dir>` to unmount the filesystem, and exit the program.

 ## As a Library

 `fakelib` can also be used as a library.
 See the documentation for details.